matthold86/porfolio/README.md

 Andromeda supports custom navbar links - see [config.toml](https://github.com/Pixadus/andromeda-theme/blob/main/config.toml) for an example.
 You may also set a custom `favicon.ico` though `config.toml`.

 If you wish to customize the design of the gallery, basic Javascript knowledge will be necessary.
 Andromeda uses `nanogallery2` by default - the [documentation can be found here](https://nanogallery2.nanostudio.org/documentation.html).
-Customizations to the gallery design are done within the `{% macro pagefooter() %}` block within `/templates/macros.html`.
+Customizations to the gallery design are done within the `macro pagefooter()` block within `/templates/macros.html`.

 By default, this script is divided into three sections (indicated by `item==`): single-image, two-image and three+ image gallery setups.